coyotiv-sose/git-playground/README.md

 When working with branches, you can use a pull request to tell others about the changes you want to make and ask for their feedback.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add more changes if need be.
 You can add specific people as reviewers of your pull request which shows you want their feedback on your changes!
 Once a pull request is ready-to-go, it can be merged into your main branch.
 To learn more about pull requests, read ["About Pull Requests"](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

+When working with branches, you can use a pull request to tell others about the changes you want to make and ask for their feedback.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add more changes if need be.
+You can add specific people as reviewers of your pull request which shows you want their feedback on your changes!
+Once a pull request is ready-to-go, it can be merged into your main branch.
+To learn more about pull requests, read ["About Pull Requests"](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

 ### Issues

 Issues are a way to track enhancements, tasks, or bugs for your work on GitHub.
 Issues are a great way to keep track of all the tasks you want to work on for your project and let others know what you plan to work on.
 You can also use issues to tell a favorite open source project about a bug you found or a feature you think would be great to add!